chrisgrieser/obsidian-smarter-paste/README.md

 <!-- /MarkdownTOC -->

 ## General Modifications
-- When pasting text with left-over hyphenation (e.g. when copying from a PDF), those hyphenations are removed.
+- Left-over hyphenation or useless footnote references (e.g. when copying from a PDF) are removed.
 - Two or more consecutive blank lines are reduced to one blank line.
 - Leading and trailing whitespace is removed.